ivangfr/spring-data-jpa-r2dbc-mysql-stream-million-records/README.md

 ### Sample

-A simulation sample running the applications with Maven and using `JConsole` tool
+A simulation sample running the applications with Maven and using `JConsole` tool:

 - **streamer-data-jpa**